Welcome to Resources for Student Learning!

 Resources for COVID-19 Disruptions

-With the spread of COVID-19, NTU has moved classes online.
-Below, courtesy of the Tribal College Journal, you will find an annotated bibliography on best practices for teaching online.
-Thanks to TCJ's Editor, Brad Shreve!
+With the spread of Covid-19, starting in March, 2020 and extending into fall, 2020, many classes have moved online.
+Here, courtesy of the Tribal College Journal, you will find an annotated bibliography on best practices for teaching online.

 - Bonner, A.D.
 (2020, March 27).
 Five Tips for Switching to Online Instruction.
 In Faculty Focus.
 Retrieved at: https://www.facultyfocus.com/articles/online-education/five-tips-for-switching-to-online-instruction/